Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeBundle/README.md

 The KunstmaanAdminNodeBundle for Symfony 2 is part of the bundles we use to build custom and flexible applications at Kunstmaan.
 You have to install this bundle in order to work with nodes and pagetypes.

+View screenshots and more on our [github page](http://kunstmaan.github.com/KunstmaanAdminNodeBundle).

 Installation requirements
 -------------------------
 You should be able to get Symfony 2 up and running before you can install the KunstmaanAdminNodeBundle.